roman-milk/roman-milk.github.io/not-so-fun-games.md

  The damn machine hadn't finished with her!
 More warm water gushed into her but this time it was partially sucked out then fresh water spurted in.
 It was like some dreadful wash cycle.
 Her ass was filled with water followed by suction producing a pushing and pulling motion in her ass.

  Eventually she was completely drained.
 The chains slowly unwound from the mechanism attached to the bars allowing her to back up to a mattress where she collapsed.
 Physically and mentally drained she was asleep in seconds.
-Report_Story #1